cowtowncoder/java-cachemate/README.md

+# Overview

-CacheMate is a simple in-memory, in-process (JVM) cache.
+CacheMate is a multi-level, in-memory, in-process (JVM) cache, with optional secondary key access.

-It uses multiple (by default, 3) level cache, and simple LRU-based generational promote/demote algorithm.
+CacheMate provides two main cache implementations (called "cache elements"): Object-based LRU-based heap cache and raw byte-based off-heap cache; former being fully implemented and latter work in progress.

+In addition to providing configurable individual cache elements, CacheMate aims to provide out-of-box composite caches that use individual elements as layers to provide multi-level hierarchic cache, combining best features of on-heap POJO and off-heap raw caches.

-# Documentation
+## Documentation

 Check out [project wiki](https://github.com/cowtowncoder/java-cachemate/wiki) for more documentation, including javadocs

-# Status
+## Status

-First part of the library is complete, well-tested and used in production system -- this is the in-memory, "level 1" cache.
+On-heap POJO cache element implementation is complete, well-tested and used in production system.
 It can be thought of as a more memory-efficient (and time-bound, with TTL) version of JDK's java.util.LinkedHashMap.

-Secondary/tertiary cache components will be the more interesting part, as they will support strict memory usage limits (based on serialized data); primary using non-heap memory (ByteBuffer), but possibly on-disk (SSD) as well.
-These components have not yet been implemented, but many of existing first-level abstractions will be used as-is.
+Secondary cache element, "raw" off-heap byte array cache is being actively developed and should be in usable state by May 2012.
+It will sport following features:

+ * Strict memory-use bounds, defined by application
+ * Design that allows efficient multi-threaded access (multi-threaded access is considered an important goal)
+ * Append-only insert, which balances good read performance with very good write performance
+ * Efficient time-bound eviction, by discarding blocks instead of individual entries; in general, more FIFO style than LRU

-The general plan is to allow these components to be usable both via "glue" abstractions that build multi-level logical cache, and as separate stand-alone components (in case more custom interaction is needed).
+Beyond implementing basic cache elements, the plan is to allow these components to be usable both via "glue" abstractions that build multi-level logical cache, and as separate stand-alone components (in case more custom interaction is needed).

-# Usage

-## Simple one-key, single-level
+## Usage, on-heap POJO cache

+### Simple one-key cache element

 For simple usage of the first-level "POJO" cache, you can do: